triton-inference-server/model_analyzer/docs/config.md

 # List of the model names to be profiled
 profile_models: <comma-delimited-string-list>

-# List of submodels for BLS models
+# List of composing models for BLS models
-bls_submodels: <comma-delimited-string-list>
+bls_composing_models: <comma-delimited-string-list>

 # Full path to directory to which to read and write checkpoints and profile data
 [ checkpoint_directory: <string> | default: './checkpoints' ]